jisungyoon/persona2vec/README.md

 For detail, please check a exmaple notebook, examples/example_karate.ipynb

 ### Datasets - inputs
-The code takes the **edge list** of the graph in a csv file.
+There is a utility function **read_graph** in ituls for reading input files.
-You can easily make the edgelist file(*.elist) with networkx function [nx.write_edgelist](https://networkx.github.io/documentation/networkx1.10/reference/generated/networkx.readwrite.edgelist.write_edgelist.html) or you can just use function read_graph in utils.
+You can easily make the edgelist file(*.elist) with networkx function [nx.write_edgelist](https://networkx.github.io/documentation/networkx1.10/reference/generated/networkx.readwrite.edgelist.write_edgelist.html)

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.
+This library works well on various envirionet.
+If there is a problem, please let me know with issue.
+I will handle it.
 ```
 networkx          1.11
 tqdm              4.28.1